Over the years, I have painted A LOT of furniture!

 I mean a lot.

-I haven’t tried out all of my painting ideas/techniques just yet, but here are my favorite DIY furniture painting projects that I’m convinced anyone can achieve because if I can do it, anyone damn well can.
+I haven’t tried out all of my painting ideas/techniques just yet, but here are my favorite DIY furniture painting projects that I’m convinced anyone can achieve because if I can do it, anyone damn well can, I just want to say that when you have bigger painting projects is better to contact an industrial painting company to help you.

 You just need an idea, Velvet Finishes paint, and in some cases, a good drink in hand!
 Make sure to stop by this los angeles furniture store to get something new to paint on. (hey, I’m just being honest guys)